ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ## Securing your data
 {: #fs-data-security}

-{{site.data.keyword.cloud}} offers security-specific tools and features to help you securely manage your data when you use {{site.data.keyword.vpc_full}}.
-The following section provides information about access control, data encryption, configuration management, auditing and logging options that are available for your file shares.
+Security-specific tools and features are available to help you securely manage your data when you use {{site.data.keyword.vpc_full}}.
+The following topics cover access control, data encryption, configuration management, auditing and logging options that are available for your file shares.

 ### IAM roles for managing various file storage-related activities
 {: #fs-vpc-iam}